boldten/GraphTrace/README.md

-# GraphTrace: Crime Hotspot Detection Using Graph-Based Analysis
+# *GraphTrace*: Crime Hotspot Detection Using Graph-Based Analysis

 GraphTrace is a Python implementation of a crime hotspot detection algorithm based on spatial graph analysis.
 GraphTrace identifies and ranks spatial locations by crime intensity using graph theory and geospatial clustering techniques.
 For more information refer to the paper 'GraphTrace: A Graph-Guided Hotspot Detection Method for CCTV Placement' in [Journal of Quantitative Criminology](https://link.springer.com/journal/10940).